Pay a Bill

 Detection of the BCR/ABL translocation by RT–PCR during prolonged remissions does not constitute relapse on its own.
 However, exponential drops in quantitative RT–PCR measurements for 3 to 12 months correlates with the degree of cytogenetic response, just as exponential rises may be associated with quantitative RT–PCR measurements that are closely connected with clinical relapse.

-Treatment of patients with chronic myelogenous leukemia (CML) is usually initiated when the diagnosis is established, which is done by the presence of an elevated white blood cell (WBC) count, splenomegaly, thrombocytosis, and identification of the BCR/ABL (breakpoint cluster region/Abelson) translocation.
-The optimal frontline treatment for patients with chronic-phase CML is the subject of active clinical evaluation but involves specific inhibitors of the BCR/ABL tyrosine kinase.
+Treatment of patients with chronic myelogenous leukemia (CML) is usually initiated when the diagnosis is established, which is done by the presence of an elevated white blood cell count, splenomegaly, thrombocytosis, and identification of the BCR/ABL translocation.
+The optimal front-line treatment for patients with chronic-phase CML is the subject of active clinical evaluation but involves specific inhibitors of the BCR/ABL tyrosine kinase.

-In a randomized trial comparing imatinib mesylate with interferon plus cytarabine, with 5 years' median follow-up, imatinib mesylate induced complete cytogenetic responses in more than 80% of newly diagnosed patients; in addition, the annual rate of progression to accelerated phase or blast crisis dropped from 2% to less than 1% in the fourth year on the imatinib arm.[Level of evidence: 1iiDiii] However, most of these continually responding patients still showed detectable evidence of the BCR/ABL translocation by the most sensitive measurement of reverse transcriptase–polymerase chain reaction (RT–PCR).[3,4,5] The clinical implication of this finding after 10 years or more is unknown, but these results have changed clinical practice.
-Although evidence-based survival advantages are unavailable because of crossover in randomized trials, the overall survival rate for all patients at 5 years is 89%, with fewer than 50% of all deaths (4.5%) caused by CML.
+In a randomized trial that compared imatinib mesylate with interferon plus cytarabine, at a median follow-up of 10.9 years, imatinib mesylate induced complete cytogenetic responses in 83% of newly diagnosed patients; in addition, the annual rate of progression to accelerated phase or blast crisis dropped from 2% to less than 1% in the fourth year on the imatinib arm.[Level of evidence: 1iiDiii] However, most of these continually responding patients still showed detectable evidence of the BCR/ABL translocation by the most-sensitive measurement of reverse transcriptase–polymerase chain reaction (RT–PCR).[3,4,5] Although evidence-based survival advantages are unavailable because of crossover in randomized trials, the overall survival (OS) rate for all patients at 10 years is 83.3%, with fewer than 50% of all deaths (4.5%) caused by CML.

-Similarly, in a randomized, prospective study of 519 patients comparing dasatinib with imatinib, the rate of major molecular response at 12 months was 46% for dasatinib and 28% for imatinib (P < .0001).
-The rate of major molecular response at 24 months was 64% for dasatinib and 46% for imatinib (P < .0001).[Level of evidence: 1iiDiv] Progression to accelerated-phase CML or blast crisis occurred in 13 patients (5%) on imatinib and in six patients (2.3%) on dasatinib (not statistically different).
+In a randomized, prospective study of 519 patients that compared dasatinib with imatinib, the rate of MMR at 12 months was 46% for the dasatinib arm and 28% for the imatinib arm (P < .0001).
+The rate of MMR at 24 months was 64% for dasatinib and 46% for imatinib (P < .0001).[Level of evidence: 1iiDiv] At 5 years, there was no difference in progression-free survival or OS.
+Progression to accelerated-phase CML or blast crisis occurred in 7% of patients who received imatinib and in 5% of patients who received dasatinib (not statistically different).
+A phase II study of 149 patients who received dasatinib (100 mg daily) showed a 10-year EFS rate of 86% and a 10-year OS rate of 89% after a median follow-up of 78 months.[Level of evidence: 3iiiD]

-The only consistently successful curative treatment of CML beyond 10 years' follow-up has been allogeneic bone marrow transplantation (BMT) or stem cell transplantation (SCT).
-Long-term data beyond 10 years of therapy are available, and most long-term survivors show no evidence of the BCR/ABL translocation by any available test (e.g., cytogenetics, RT–PCR, or fluorescent in situ hybridization [FISH]).
-Many patients, however, are not eligible for this approach because of age, comorbid conditions, or lack of a suitable donor.
-In addition, substantial morbidity and mortality result from allogeneic BMT or SCT; a 15% to 30% treatment-related mortality can be expected, depending on whether a donor is related and on the presence of mismatched antigens.
+Allogeneic bone marrow transplantation (BMT) or stem cell transplantation (alloSCT) has also been applied with curative intent.
+Long-term data beyond 10 years of therapy are available, and most long-term survivors show no evidence of the BCR/ABL translocation by any available test (e.g., cytogenetics, RT–PCR, or fluorescence in situ hybridization).
+Some patients, however, are not eligible for this approach because of age, comorbid conditions, or lack of a suitable donor.
+In addition, substantial morbidity and mortality result from allogeneic BMT or SCT; a 5% to 10% treatment-related mortality can be expected, depending on whether a donor is related and on the presence of mismatched antigens.
+In a prospective trial of 427 transplant-eligible, previously untreated patients, 166 patients were allocated to alloSCT, and 261 patients were allocated to drug treatment (mostly imatinib); there was no difference in 10-year OS.[Level of evidence: 3iiiA] Similar outcomes were seen in patients who underwent alloSCT because of TKI intolerance or nonadherence.

 Treatment Options for Chronic-Phase CML

-Similarly, in a randomized, prospective study of 519 patients that compared dasatinib with imatinib, the rate of major molecular response at 12 months was 46% for dasatinib and 28% for imatinib (P < .0001).
-The rate of major molecular response at 24 months was 64% for dasatinib and 46% for imatinib (P < .0001).[Level of evidence: 1iiDiv] Progression to accelerated-phase CML or blast crisis occurred in 13 patients (5%) on imatinib and in six patients (2.3%) on dasatinib (not statistically different).
+In a randomized, prospective study of 519 patients that compared dasatinib with imatinib, the rate of MMR at 12 months was 46% for dasatinib and 28% for imatinib (P < .0001).
+The rate of MMR at 24 months was 64% for dasatinib and 46% for imatinib (P < .0001).[Level of evidence: 1iiDiv] At 5 years, there was no difference in progression-free survival (PFS) or OS.
+Progression to accelerated-phase CML or blast crisis occurred in 13 patients (5%) who received imatinib and in 6 patients (2.3%) who received dasatinib (not statistically different).
+A phase II study of 149 patients who received dasatinib (100 mg daily) showed a 10-year EFS rate of 86% and a 10-year OS rate of 89% after a median follow-up of 78 months.[Level of evidence: 3iiiD]

-Although one of these two studies showed statistically significant decreased rates of progression to accelerated- or blastic-phase CML, which may ultimately translate into improved survival, the follow-up period with nilotinib and dasatinib has not been long enough to detect and confirm prolonged survival with these agents.
-In randomized prospective trials (NCT00471497) and (NCT00481247), nilotinib and dasatinib show higher rates of earlier molecular response compared with imatinib; whether this will translate to improved long-term outcomes is unclear.[10,11][Level of evidence: 1iiDiv] The preferred initial treatment for newly diagnosed patients with chronic-phase CML could be any of these specific inhibitors of the BCR/ABL tyrosine kinase.
+Although one of these studies showed statistically significant decreased rates of progression to accelerated- or blastic-phase CML, the 5- to 10-year follow-up period with nilotinib and dasatinib demonstrated a similar survival for these agents, similar to that for imatinib.
+In randomized prospective trials, nilotinib and dasatinib showed higher rates of earlier molecular response compared with imatinib; whether this will translate to improved long-term outcomes remains unclear.[12,13][Level of evidence: 1iiDiv] The preferred initial treatment for patients with newly diagnosed chronic-phase CML could be any of these specific inhibitors of the BCR/ABL tyrosine kinase.

 Among the many unanswered questions are the following: